College of Education

 The DBU Educator Preparation Program provides students with rich field-based experiences in public and private, urban and rural, large and small school settings.
 Our student teacher preparation can include observation of master teachers and involvement with before and after school care.

-Representatives from various academic disciplines of the University and administrators are selected to serve on the Educator Preparation Program Committee which functions as an advisory group for the education program.
+College of Education full-time faculty and staff, representatives from various academic disciplines of the University, public, private, and charter K-12 administrators, community members, and regional service center representatives are selected to serve on the Educator Preparation Program Advisory Board which functions as an advisory group for the education program.
 The Educator Preparation Program at Dallas Baptist University is accredited by the Texas Education Agency (TEA) and approved by the State Board for Educator Certification (SBEC) to prepare, train, and recommend teacher, school counselor, diagnostician, reading specialist, principal, and superintendent candidates for certification.
 The Kinesiology Department is also part of the College of Education, as well as the Pathways to Teaching program (teacher certification as a post-baccalaureate student and not seeking a master’s degree).

 The Dorothy M. Bush College of Education is dedicated to quality, Christ-centered preparation of learner-centered educators for servant leadership in private and public schools.
 Professors have vital concerns for the total development of individual students, helping them learn ways to become loving, caring educators as they fulfill the important task of equipping children, youth, and adults to become lifelong learners and productive citizens.